Should You Buy Nvidia Stock Before Aug. 27?

 *Stock Advisor returns as of August 18, 2025

-Anthony Di Pizio has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Alphabet, Amazon, Meta Platforms, Microsoft, and Nvidia.
-The Motley Fool recommends the following options: long January 2026 $395 calls on Microsoft and short January 2026 $405 calls on Microsoft.
+Johnny Rice has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Nvidia.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.